 What are your favorite offbeat cookbooks? #Food#books#cooking#star wars June 14 | Megan Finley meggyfin I have a friend that loves to cook and loves cookbooks.
 I'd like to get her a fun cookbook as a house warming gift but something beyond the realm of The Silver Palate and other "normal" cookbooks.
 What's out there for the offbeat chefs that produces tasty results? -Mel I know a LOT of you left some great Megan-simple cookbook ideas for me back when I was doing my cooking challenge.
 What about cookbooks for people who aren't afraid to get experimental?
 Not that this will surprise you, but here are MY offbeat cookbook suggestions… The Game of Thrones cookbook is a collection of hearty meals inspired by George R. R. Martin's A Song of Ice and Fire series!
 Including recipes for Arbor Red Wine, the Stark's Venison, Apple, Cheddar Plaits, The Imp's Wild Strawberry Fool and Wilding Grilled Pork Chops with Stir-Grilled Apples.
 The Star Wars cookbook will show you how to make Wookie Cookies, Jedi Juice Bars, Dark Side Salsa, Boba Fett-Uccine, and Crazy Cantina Chili.
 (Psst: there's one for Trekkies too!)
 The Manga Cookbook is an illustrated guide to preparing Japanese cuisine.
 Learn to identify and make the same things you see in all your favorite manga, including: onigiri, rice balls, yakitori, skewered chicken oshinko, pickled vegetables udon, Japanese noodles, and loads more.
 What are YOUR (possibly less nerdy) suggestions for offbeat cookbook ideas for people who actually LOVE to cook?
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Megan Finley Megan Finley is the Associate Publisher and Editorial Overlord.
-When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS How to make your own shiny leaf art in 45 minutes or less NEXT Use your wedding card box for video game controllers Toggle comments [ 83 ] Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS How to make your own shiny leaf art in 45 minutes or less NEXT Use your wedding card box for video game controllers Show/Hide comments [ 83 ] Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked * Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.